 Reynolds’ novel with Brendan Kiely, All-American Boys, explores the way police brutality can affect people who might live in the same community, but experience the world in vastly different ways.
 Check out the video below to hear what they have to say about the importance of this book:

-By the end of 2017, he will have more than ten novels published, and many of them have received starred reviews, and awards.
+He has more than ten novels published, and many of them have received starred reviews and awards.
 He has earned so many different awards for his work, including the Coretta Scott King Award, the John Steptoe Award for New Talent, and was a finalist for the National Book Award.

 Writing narratives is relatively new for Jason, but he’s been a poet from a young age.
 He refers to black poets and rappers in, like Yasiin Bey/Mos Def, Paul Laurence Dunbar, and Ralph Ellison.
 Check out his poetry blog.
-And get ready, because his first YA told in verse, Long Way Down, is available now!
+And get ready, because his first YA told in verse, Long Way Down, is SO GOOD!

-He Is One of People Magazine’s 2017 Sexiest People
+8. He was one of People Magazine‘s 2017 Sexiest People

 He is People Magazine‘s 2017 sexiest author.
 I think that kind of speaks for itself…